 - Special patented positive grippers enable them to deploy heavy tool strings to the outer zones of extended reach wells.
-This debris-tolerant design provides continuous traction in a wide range of cased or open-hole wellbore sizes without damaging the casing or formation.
+Debris-tolerant designs provides continuous traction in a wide range of cased or open-hole wellbores.

-- Exclusive thru-bore design offers ball-drop or e-line pass through flexibility for tools positioned ahead of the Tractor and facilitates fluid flow.
+- Exclusive thru-bore design offers ball-drop or e-line pass through flexibility for tools positioned below the Tractor.

 - Tough non-magnetic, acid-resistant Inconel®/beryllium copper construction can withstand harsh downhole environments.